The Nainital Seven Lakes Circuit (Sattal, Bhimtal, Naukuchiatal, etc.)

 The nearest railway station to Nainital is Kathgodam Railway Station (KGM), located approximately 34 km away.
 From there, taxis and buses are easily available to reach Nainital.

 Q5.
-What is the best time to visit Nainital?
+Which month is best to visit Nainital?

 The best time to visit Nainital is from January to May and October to December, when the weather is pleasant and ideal for sightseeing and outdoor activities.